Gender pay gap report 2021

 We are an employer required by law to carry out Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-This involves carrying out six calculations that show the difference between the average earnings of men and women in our organisation which are shown below; it will not involve publishing individual employees date.
+This involves carrying out six calculations that show the difference between the average earnings of men and women in our organisation which are shown below; it will not involve publishing individual employees data.

 We are required to publish the results on our own website and a government website.
-We will do this within one calendar year of 5 April 2017.
+We will do this each calendar year in relation to the snapshot date of 5 April of the previous year.
+This report therefore refers to the snapshot date of 5 April 2021.

 We can use these results to assess: